 With the correct type/material for your disposable gloves, you now want to get products that meet the appropriate safety standards.
 Especially in personal care and food hygiene, you must ensure that the gloves are suitable for all the applicable tests.

 In the document linked below, we provide an explanation of the main EN tests that are the benchmarks for performance.
 However, this is not an exhaustive list.
 As always, we advise to check current guidance for your industry and application.
 If you have any questions, please do give us a call and we will be happy to provide any advice, recommendations or suggestions where to go for relevant advice.

 The links below contain useful and trustworthy information about disposable gloves and how/when to use them:

-We currently stock a wide range of disposable gloves here in Central Scotland.
+We currently stock a wide range of disposable gloves and are strategically located to service the UK.
 All our gloves are from our trusted and accredited suppliers.
 Therefore, they hold the required quality standards for use in the current environment.
 Click the link below to shop our range, or get in touch today to chat about how we can help.